ULTRAMANDARK/creator-companion/Docs/docs/index.md

 # Creator Companion

-The VRChat Creator Companion (VCC) provides everything you need for creating VRChat worlds and avatars in Unity!
+The VRChat Creator Companion (VCC) provides everything you need for creating VRChat worlds and avatars in Unity

 ## Features